Mamankam: 1695 – Mamankam

 In AD 1695 one of those jubilees happened, and the tent pitched near Ponnani, a seaport of his [Samutiri of Kozhikode], about fifteen leagues to the southward of Kozhikode.
 There were but three men that would venture on that desperate action [of killing the Samutiri on dais], who fell in, with sword and shield, among the guards, and, after they had killed and wounded many, were themselves killed.
 One of the desperados [Valluvanatu chavers] had a nephew of fifteen or sixteen years of age, that kept close by his uncle in the attack on the guards, and, when he saw him fall, the youth got through the guards into the tent, and made a stroke at Samutiri's head, and had certainly dispatched him, if a large brass lamp which was burning over his head, had not marred the blow; but, before he could make another, he was killed by the guards; and, I believe, the same Samutiri reigns yet.
 I chanced to come that time along the [Kerala] coast, and heard the guns for two or three days and nights successively.

+End of the Tradition

+The last Mamankam festival was celebrated in 1755, marking the conclusion of a centuries-old tradition that had defined the political and cultural landscape of medieval Malabar.
+The decline of the ceremony was precipitated by the Mysorean invasion of Malabar in 1766, led by Hyder Ali, which destabilised the authority of the Samutiri (Zamorin) and dismantled the traditional feudal structures of the region.
+Following the subsequent British annexation of Malabar and the establishment of colonial administrative control, the geopolitical necessity for such a grand display of sovereign "pomp and power" vanished.
+Consequently, the duodecennial assembly at Tirunavaya was never revived, transitioning from a living political and military event into a subject of historical and archaeological significance.